vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/12_brahma-sUtre-ngIkAraH.md

 <details><summary>Buitenen - Note</summary>

-[221]: ie., as a fat purusa compound "the beginning (source) of (valid) knowledge:" aijāānddibkor "since He (God) is a source of valid knowledge."
+[221]: ie., as a tatpuruṣa compound "the beginning (source) of (valid) knowledge:" vijñānādibhāve "since He (God) is a source of valid knowledge."
 </details>

 <details><summary>मूलम्</summary>